patstockwell/idea_factory/README.md

 - A place to commit to ideas/goals and see you plan
 - Some parts might be immutable?
 - Each account has a public facing page (Make it your homepage to see your commitments regularly)

+### Bookbook
+- A book to write notes about the books you have read